Azure-Samples/distributed-az-edge-framework/deployment/deploy-dev.md

 - kubectl
 - openssl

-## How to execute it
+## How to Execute the Script

 In a PowerShell environment, go to `deployment` folder and run `./deploy-az-dev-bootstrapper.ps1 -ApplicationName <short-name>`

-## The main functions in the script
+## The Main Functions in the Script

 1. Deploy infrastructure with Bicep, the script deploys three AKS clusters.
-    * AKS
+    - AKS
-    * VNET
+    - VNET
-    * Squid proxy in cluster
+    - Squid proxy in cluster

-3. Download AKS credentials.
+2. Download AKS credentials.

-4. Install DAPR with Helm in AKS on two of the clusters (level 4 and level 2 of the network topology).
+3. Install DAPR with Helm in AKS on two of the clusters (level 4 and level 2 of the network topology).

-5. Install Mosquitto with Helm in each AKS cluster, including bridging from each lower broker to the level above.
+4. Install Mosquitto with Helm in each AKS cluster, including bridging from each lower broker to the level above.

-6. Provision Azure appplication resources (ACR, Event Hubs, Storage).
+5. Provision Azure application resources (ACR, Event Hubs, Storage).

-7. Use `az acr build` to build and push images to the ACR.
+6. Use `az acr build` to build and push images to the ACR.

-8. Install our components with Helm in AKS, splitting some of the application workloads to run on Level 2, and the cloud connected workload on Level 4.
+7. Install our components with Helm in AKS, splitting some of the application workloads to run on Level 2, and the cloud connected workload on Level 4.

-## Deploy application updates
+## Deploy Application Updates

 Subsequent deployments with new container images and Helm chart upgrades can be ran as follows:

 > `<resource-group-with-acr>` refers to the Resource Group with the `<short-name>` appended with `-App`.

-### PowerShell
+### Update PowerShell

 In case you deployed the default developer environment with 3 layers (default):

-`./build-and-deploy-images.ps1 -ResourceGroupName <resource-group-with-acr> -L4ResourceGroupName <resource-group-L4-cluster> -L2ResourceGroupName <resource-group-L2-cluster>`
+`./build-and-deploy-images.ps1 -AppResourceGroupName <resource-group-with-acr> -L4ResourceGroupName <resource-group-L4-cluster> -L2ResourceGroupName <resource-group-L2-cluster>`

-### PowerShell
+### Update PowerShell

-In case you deployed a developer environment with 1 single layer and cluster (you edited the `deploy-az-dev-bootstrapper.ps1` script):
+In case you deployed a developer environment with one single layer and cluster (you edited the `deploy-az-dev-bootstrapper.ps1` script):

-`./build-and-deploy-images.ps1 -ResourceGroupName <resource-group-with-acr> -L4ResourceGroupName <resource-group-L4-cluster>`
+`./build-and-deploy-images.ps1 -AppResourceGroupName <resource-group-with-acr> -L4ResourceGroupName <resource-group-with-acr> -L4ResourceGroupName <resource-group-L4-cluster>`

-## Delete all developer environment Azure resources
+## Delete all Developer Environment Azure Resources

-To remore all Azure resources setup by the default script (AKS clusters, app resources and service principals), run the following from the `deployment` folder:
+To remove all Azure resources setup by the default script (AKS clusters, app resources and service principals), run the following from the `deployment` folder:

-### PowerShell
+### Delete PowerShell

 `./remove-dev-resources.ps1 -ApplicationName <short-name>`

-## Optional single network layered deployment
+## Optional Single Network Layer Deployment

 The deployment script also has an option to deploy a single layer of AKS and networking infrastructure.
-To use that version, which is more cost effective but does not show MQTT broker bridging at work, uncomment the section in the `deploy-az-dev-bootstrapper.ps1`.
-Details can be found in the comments of the script file.
+To use the single deployment version, uncomment the second section in the `deploy-az-dev-bootstrapper.ps1`.
+Instructions can be found in the comments of the script.

-The same applies to removing resources, `remove-dev-resources.ps1` also has commented sections to delete the single layer resources instead.
+Follow a similar approach for removing resources in nested deployments. `remove-dev-resources.ps1` also has commented sections to delete the single layer resources.